MultiSafepay/docs/content/my-account/email-styling.md

     - Italian
     - Spanish

+    ---

     </details>

-    ❗️ The language set here is overridden by the `locale` parameter in the `customer` object in [create order](/reference/createorder/) API requests.
+    ❗️ The language you set here is overridden by the `customer.locale` parameter in [create order](/reference/createorder/) requests.

     <details id="locale-example">
     <summary>Locale example</summary>